jd3vi1/IMDb-automate/README.md

 * [ ] Stylize the HTML page using CSS or by using a templating language like handlebars.

 * [ ] Convert to PDF.

-* [x] Sharing a movie quote from the recently watched movie to Twitter.

 * [ ] Showing where you can watch the recommended movies.
 (Decider.com)